tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_vpn_gateway.md

 The AWS VPN gateway ID is required.

-#### vpn_group_id _(required)_
+`vpn_group_id` _(required)_

-The ID of the VPN gateway:
+: The ID of the VPN gateway:

-- must contain between 1 and 50 alphanumeric characters or hyphens
+: - must contain between 1 and 50 alphanumeric characters or hyphens
   - should start with `vgw-`
   - cannot end with a hyphen or contain two consecutive hyphens

-It can be passed either as a string or as a `vpn_gateway_id: 'value'` key-value entry in a hash.
+: It can be passed either as a string or as a `vpn_gateway_id: 'value'` key-value entry in a hash.

 ## Properties